OpenCAPI/libocxl/README.md

 **LIBOCXL_VERBOSE_ERRORS_ALL** Force verbose errors to be emitted for any failed LibOCXL calls, unless explicitly disabled.

+For testing and/or assist in various environments, the following environment variable can also be set:

+**LIBOCXL_SYSPATH** Override the default path (/sys/class/ocxl) used by the library to read driver information.

 Patches may be submitted via Github pull requests.
 Please prepare your patches by running `make precommit` before committing your work, and addressing any warnings & errors reported.
 Patches must compile cleanly with the latest stable version of GCC to be accepted.